-- 1.1 The National Planning Policy Framework (NPPF) strongly advocates that Local Planning Authorities should have an up-to-date Local Plan in place and that these should set out a positive vision for the future of the area and provide a practical framework within which decisions on planning applications can be made. - 1.2 The Carlisle District Local Plan (2015 2030) (the Local Plan) responds to this by setting out a planning framework for guiding the location and level of development in the District up to 2030, as well as a number of principles that will shape the way that Carlisle will develop between now and then.
+- 1.1 The National Planning Policy Framework strongly advocates that Local Planning Authorities should have an up-to-date Local Plan in place and that these should set out a positive vision for the future of the area and provide a practical framework within which decisions on planning applications can be made. - 1.2 The Carlisle District Local Plan (2015 2030) (the Local Plan) responds to this by setting out a planning framework for guiding the location and level of development in the District up to 2030, as well as a number of principles that will shape the way that Carlisle will develop between now and then.
 With a drive for the District to strengthen and grow its economy, in a sustainable manner which does not prejudice those things that are important to Carlisle such as its rich heritage and high quality natural environment, the Plan identifies a number of sites to accommodate new homes, new employment premises, new community facilities and the infrastructure required to support this growth.
 In these regards the Local Plan will be a key catalyst for growth within Carlisle, and amongst the most influential strategies at play across the next fifteen years. - 1.3 Work commenced on the preparation of the emerging Local Plan in its current form, as a comprehensive suite of strategic policies, development management policies and site allocations within a single document, following the introduction of the NPPF back in March 2012.
 Since this time a comprehensive evidence base has been developed upon which policies and proposals within the emerging Local Plan have been founded and there has also been extensive engagement with local communities and stakeholders at various key stages including most recently, in March 2014, on a Preferred Options (Stage Two) draft of the Plan.
-Approval from Council has been forthcoming for a series of actions to progress the Plan to its current stage but notwithstanding this further approvals are required to advance it towards adoption. - 1.4 The Council's Executive resolved at their meeting of the 15th December 2015 to make the latest draft of the Local Plan the Proposed Submission Draft available for consideration by the Economy and Environment Overview and Scrutiny Panel, prior to Executive considering it further at a later date and prior to its referral to Council.
-It is considered that such an arrangement will add value to the Local Plan and the process of its preparation as it has done so to date.
-A copy of the Proposed Submission Draft of the Local Plan is appended to this report as Appendix One. - 1.5 In terms of providing a context within which to consider the latest draft of the Local Plan, this report sets out how it has evolved since the previous Preferred Options Stage Two draft, including how regard has been had to the outcomes of the most recent public consultation.
-The report also sets out the next key stages in the process towards the adoption of the Local Plan.
+Approval from Council has been forthcoming for a series of actions to progress the Plan to its current stage but notwithstanding this further approvals are required to advance it towards adoption. - 1.4 The process with regards to preparing Local Plans is governed by the Town and Country Planning (Local Planning) Regulations 2012.
+These regulations set out a number of steps that must be followed prior to being able to formally adopt a Local Plan.
+This report sets out the next key stages in the plan preparation process and seeks the approval for steps necessary in order to progress the Local Plan towards adoption. - 1.5 Given that the Executive resolved at their meeting of the 15th December 2015 to make the Plan available for consideration by the Environment and Economy Overview and Scrutiny Panel, it is important to note at the outset of this report that the recommendations within should be considered within the context of any feedback forthcoming from the E&E Scrutiny Panel.